HAKORADev/VODER/Guide.md

 **Speaker Separation is Hard:**

-Even state-of-the-art speaker diarization systems make mistakes.
+Even state‑of‑the‑art speaker diarization systems make mistakes.
 When you have multiple speakers in one audio file, separating who said what accurately is a challenging problem.
 Errors in speaker identification lead to wrong voice assignments, which ruins the final output.

 **Voice Consistency Issues:**